A topic from the subject of Biochemistry in Chemistry.

 • Protein characterization: Protein characterization is a process that is used to determine the physical and chemical properties of a protein.

-• Protein-protein interactions: Protein-protein interactions are studies that investigate the interactions between two or more proteins.
+• Protein-protein interactions: Studies of protein-protein interactions investigate the interactions between two or more proteins.

 • Protein folding: Protein folding studies investigate the process by which proteins fold into their native conformation.